erweixin/TypeScript-Website-Localizations/docs/documentation/zh/handbook-v2/Everyday Types.md

 It's easy to _provide_ a value matching a union type - simply provide a type matching any of the union's members.
 If you _have_ a value of a union type, how do you work with it?

-TypeScript will only allow you to do things with the union if that thing is valid for _every_ member of the union.
+TypeScript will only allow an operation if it is valid for _every_ member of the union.
 For example, if you have the union `string | number`, you can't use methods that are only available on `string`:

 ```ts twoslash